 Recommended bridge type to span Sir Francis Drake Blvd

 TAM in partnership with SMART, the County of Marin and the City of Larkspur continue to successfully advance the development of the Central Marin Ferry Connection Multi-Use Pathway Project.
-Our engineers are finalizing the design in preparation of construction bidding later this year.
-On April 25th the TAM Board approved a "Cooperative Agreement" further endorsing the development of the new bicycle and pedestrian overcrossing of Sir Francis Drake Boulevard.
-Our partner agencies will soon consider the Agreement during a future Council or Board meeting.
+Our engineers have finalized the design and the project is now out for construction bidding.

 TAM has prepared a simulation of the new crossing to familiarize the public with the project.
 Click the link below to view.

 The bridge type selection process has concluded with a recommendation to implement a Warren Truss as the preferred structure to cross Sir Francis Drake Boulevard.
 The recommendation was accepted by the TAM Executive Committee and the Larkspur City Council.
 Final design is now underway and is scheduled for completion in early 2013.

 TAM hosted an open house to solicit the publics input related to design options for the Central Marin Ferry Connection Multi-Use Pathway.
 Approximately 60 people participated in the open house that consisted of an initial one-on-one conversation with members of the design team followed by a brief presentation.
 The presentation covered the projects history and background, current status, and next steps.
 The focus of the open house was to solicit feedback on the selection criteria for the type of structure crossing over Sir Francis Drake Boulevard.
 As part of the selection process proposed bridge types have been equally evaluated against a draft set of criteria.
 The public supported moving quickly ahead with the project and staying within budget.
 View Exhibit BoardsView Presentation